5 Fashion Industry Guidelines for Creating Stunning Pattern Designs

 Guideline #1: Flatter the Customer

-The first guideline is to design patterns that flatter the body and are consumer right.
+The first guideline is to create pattern designs that flatter the body and are consumer right.
 This guideline is mentioned first because it is very important to the fashion industry, but not applicable to other textile design markets (home décor and stationary, for example).
 It’s important to make sure that your motifs are properly placed in the layout or repeat, because you don’t want motifs to highlight the body in an unflattering way.
 Ask yourself, does the placement of your motifs create accidental stripes that take away from the movement of the design?
 Or does the movement within your pattern flatter the body?

 Guideline #2: Consider your Market

 The second guideline is to create pattern designs that are consumer driven.

 Are you using colors that feel like a good fit for someone in this market?

 Guideline #3: Consider the Trends

 The third guideline is to design patterns that are “trend right.”
 Fashion trends are an important considerations for people in the fashion industry.
 As such, the designers who develop an eye for trends are the ones whose services are in demand in the market.
 Despite the importance of trends, there are still some hesitations.
 The largest hesitation is the fear that your style or creation will look like a knockoff runway look.
 I assure you, with the proper commitment to trends, this will not happen.

 Incorporating trends into your work DOES NOT mean that you have to knock off designs that are on the runway.
 In fact, for the most part, buyers want the opposite.
 Buyers are looking for patterns that interpret the current trends in a way that fits with the brand image of the company he or she represents.
 They are also looking for something unique to their company, something that their competitors won’t have.
 These are the very reasons why trend interpretation is so important!
 It’s your creative voice and mark of originality in a crowded marketplace.

 And, having a higher demand with fashion designers who are developing trends in which they need patterns that will work with their interpretations.